HSC Ancient History · Year 12

 Why It Matters

-Historical Periods is the most analytical section of the HSC Ancient History exam, requiring you to trace, explain and evaluate significant change over an extended timeframe.
-Whether you study the rise and fall of New Kingdom Egypt, the collapse of the Roman Republic, or the transformation of the Greek world after the Persian Wars, you must demonstrate the ability to identify turning points, weigh competing causes, and construct evidence-based arguments about historical significance.
-The source-analysis skills developed here — evaluating propaganda like the Res Gestae, cross-referencing literary and archaeological evidence, and engaging with historiographical debate — are directly transferable to university-level historical study and are essential for achieving Band 6.
+Historical Periods is the most analytical section of the HSC Ancient History external examination, requiring you to trace, explain and evaluate significant change over an extended timeframe.
+Whether you study the rise and fall of New Kingdom Egypt, the collapse of the Roman Republic, or the transformation of the Greek world after the Persian Wars, you must demonstrate the ability to identify turning points, weigh competing structural and individual causes, and construct evidence-based arguments about historical significance.
+The source-analysis skills developed here — evaluating propaganda such as the Res Gestae, cross-referencing literary and archaeological evidence (Tribute Lists, Annals, Harris Papyrus), and engaging with named historiographical positions (Syme on the late Republic, Zanker on Augustan culture) — are directly transferable to university-level historical study in history, classics, politics and law, and are essential for achieving Band 6.
+Strong Periods responses do not narrate change but analyse it, weighing evidence against alternative interpretations and justifying every claim.

 Key Concepts